Maple Ridge East: Demographics

+Geography

+Located in the eastern part of Maple Ridge, the district comprises the communities of Stave Falls, Silverhill, Ruskin, Whonnock, Webster's Corners, Albion and Yennadon.

 History

 Maple Ridge-Pitt Meadows and Mission-Kent were created from Dewdney during the 1989 redistribution.
-In 2000, Mission-Kent and Maple Ridge-Pitt Meadows were used to create Maple Ridge-Mission.
-Finally in the 2008 redistribution, just over half of the original riding remain and to it was added a fraction of Maple Ridge-Pitt Meadows.
+In 2000, Mission-Kent was combined with parts of Maple Ridge-Pitt Meadows to create Maple Ridge-Mission.
+Finally, in the 2008 redistribution, just over half of the original riding remained, and a portion of Maple Ridge-Pitt Meadows was added to it.